Things to Know About Texas Motorcycle Accidents

 Not surprisingly, the government is responsible for repairing and maintaining our roads.
 Motorcycle accidents could be caused by a pothole or a road without clear lanes or signs.
 They could also be caused by flooding or wet roads exacerbated by a failed drain system.

 Common injuries from motorcycle accidents include broken bones, brain injuries, spinal cord injuries, lacerations, strains, and sprains.
 Notably, the risk of a traumatic brain injury is significantly higher without the use of a motorcycle helmet than with one.
 Spinal cord injuries could cause partial or complete paralysis among a host of other problems including pain, loss of range in motion, and overall weakness.
-And other soft tissue injuries could result in damage to muscles, ligaments, and tendons, and in some cases result in range of motion problems, scarring, and even disfigurement.
+And other soft tissue injuries could result in damage to muscles, ligaments, and tendons, and in some cases result in a range of motion problems, scarring, and even disfigurement.

 The driver of the vehicle that caused the motorcycle accident could be sued for negligence.
 This means that the at-fault driver was careless or reckless, which resulted in the accident.
-In Texas, drivers owe a duty of care to other drivers, which means that they must obey the law and act safety on the road to minimize the risks of harming others.
-When a driver does not take reasonable care in operating their vehicle, this breach of a duty could result in your injuries or damages, resulting in liability for the driver.
+In Texas, drivers owe a duty of care to other drivers, which means that they must obey the law and act safely on the road to minimize the risks of harming others.
+When a driver does not take reasonable care in operating their vehicle, this breach of duty could result in your injuries or damages, resulting in liability for the driver.
 However, the driver might argue that you were at fault or that your injuries were preexisting.

 Drivers are not the only ones who face liability for causing motorcycle accidents.
 It is possible for other parties including the motorcyclists to be responsible depending on the facts of each case.
 For example, if the driver who caused your accident was using a company vehicle in the course of doing his job, it is possible to hold the driver’s employer responsible.
 In Texas, employers are generally liable for the negligence of their employees.
 Employers can also be liable for negligent hiring and supervision of their employees.
 Moreover, the government agencies who are responsible for repairing and protecting the roadways could bear responsibility for causing your accident if they created or fostered dangerous road conditions.